Airplane Air: Just How Unhealthy Is It?

 - Traveling with a portable personal air purifier (check with the flight crew before using any portable electronic device while in flight).

-- Avoiding alcohol during flights to reduce your body’s toxic burden.
+- Avoiding alcohol and OTC meds like acetaminophen during flights to reduce your body’s toxic burden.

-- Taking an herbal supplement that supports immune health such as echinacea before you get on the plane.
+- Taking an herbal supplement that supports immune health such as echinacea or supports your liver like milk thistle before you get on the plane.

 Today’s Health Topics